ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/task/Module.md

 The `AppointmentConfiguration` can be used to schedule an appointment.
 This Listener configuration consists of two main fields.

-  - `appointmentDetails` - Appointment details is a union of `task:AppointmentData` and `string`. `AppointmentDetails` can be given as either a `cronExpression`, a `string`, or an `AppointmentData` record type.
+  - `appointmentDetails` - Appointment details is a union of `task:AppointmentData` and `string`. `AppointmentDetails` can be given as either a CRON Expression (as a `string`), or an `AppointmentData` record type.
 An `AppointmentData` record includes seven fields to provide the appointment details.
   - `noOfRecurrences` - The number of times a particular task needs to be executed.
 This is optional and should be given as an `int`.

 The following example creates a task appointment, which registers a service using a CRON expression to execute the task every 5 seconds for 11 times.
 The `count` variable is incremented by the task.